 Whatever you do, and whoever you finally use, please make sure the fees you compare really are an ‘apples for apples’ comparison.

-Finally, I cannot reiterate strongly enough that every dollar saved on fees upfront will likely cost you far more by the end.
+Finally, I cannot reiterate strongly enough that every dollar saved on design fees will likely cost you far more by the end.